We are active, knowledgeable, experienced, and

 helping you sell "good" sewing machines through

-the Consignment Program we offer.
+the Antique Consignment Sale Program we offer.
 Please see the FAQ

 page and the other informational pages at this site for further info or